OECD Home › Bribery and corruption › Publications & Documents

 Publications & Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Sweden.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Australia.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Slovak Republic.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.

 France should intensify its efforts to combat the bribery of foreign public officials.
 Only five convictions – of which one, under appeal, involves a company – have been handed down in twelve years.